Mark Powell

 Thinking Matters Ministry Advisor, Ambassador, Supporter and Speaker

-Mark is perhaps best known as the former CEO of The Warehouse Group (which includes The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo7), who questioned CEO salaries, significantly increased front-line pay with the Career Retailer Wage and took R18 games and DVD’s off the shelves.
-Mark has a Masters in Christian apologetics from Biola University and a passion for wanting to help Christian’s have a confident faith, where they know not just what they believe, but why they believe it.
-Mark is an ex-board member for Thinking Matters and was the Director of Ministry Development before leaving to spend more time on his teaching ministry – while remaining an important advisor and supporter of the ministry.
+Mark is perhaps best known as the former CEO of The Warehouse Group (which includes The Warehouse, Warehouse Stationery, Noel Leeming and Torpedo7) who questioned CEO salaries, significantly increased front-line pay with the Career Retailer Wage and took R18 games and DVDs off the shelves.
+Mark has a Masters in Christian Apologetics from Biola University and a passion for wanting to help Christians have a confident faith – knowing not just what they believe, but why they believe it.
+Mark is an ex-board member for Thinking Matters and was the Director of Ministry Development before leaving to spend more time on his teaching ministry, while remaining an important advisor and supporter of the ministry.
 You can see his speaking profile here.

 TOPICS